Time limited board certification must go!

 MOC Is extortion plain and simple.
 It needs to end.

 I'm not sure I agree with the time-limited issue.
 I have a time unlimited Internal Medicine certification but I have re-certified every 10 years (due now).
 It is shocking to me how much I didn't know and missed despite making an effort to read and catch up.
-I do agree with the idea that there should be alternative pathways to other certifications.
-This will motivate people to upgrade their skills and benefit patients also.

 Yes, there are problems with MOC.
 Similar (more severe) problems persist for medical school and residency educations, non-uniform experience/knowledge being one of them.
 However, MOC's GOAL is highly desirable for patients and society.
 Excellent performance by all medical practitioners is far more critical than it is by gardeners or chefs or even roofers, for example.
 Too many MDs don't take the requirement to stay current seriously enough.